AlexBerry0/dots/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;9.
 Remove systemd boot, ideally this should be done automatically when systemd-boot is turned off on rebuild, but 🤷.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```bootctl remove```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Then:
-> [!CAUTION]
-> Anything below this is currently untested (should be in 12 hours), and therefore is VERY likely to break your bootloader so maybe hold off for a couple of hours

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;```sudo rm -rf /boot/loader```